akhodakivskiy/VimFx/documentation/api.md

   - scrollable: Like “scrollable” when `id` is “normal” (see above).

 The type string can also be `'other'`, regardless of what `id` is.
-That is the case for elements for markers added by the `<c-a>` Hints mode command.
+That is the case for elements for markers added by the `<c-enter>` Hints mode command.

 The function must return an object like the `info` parameter (with the `type` and `semantic` properties).